adobe-research/svgObjectModelGenerator/README.md

 ## License
 All code is offered under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+## Development

+We :clap: pull requests!
+If you submit one, please also sign our [Contributor License Agreement](https://adobe.echosign.com/public/esignWidget?wid=9SNA9H6XX64Q5C).

 ## Setup Generator

 The generator plugin adds Copy Generator DOM to make it easy to get test data for the svgOMGenerator